Easter Cookies with a classic sugar cookie dough drizzled with an easy buttercream vanilla icing and lots of cute sprinkles.

 Cut Out Sugar Cookie Ingredients

-- 1 tablespoon good vanilla
+- good vanilla extract

 Vanilla Buttercream Icing Ingredients

-- 4-6 tablespoons milk
+- milk

 - Easter sprinkles